 Liquidity stress testing is an integrated part of the Bank's liquidity risk management framework.
 The Bank conducts liquidity stress testing either as qualitative scenarios and / or by implementing quantitative measures conducted in accordance with the relevant circulars and guidelines from the CSSF and EBA, taking into account the nature and complexity of its business activities.
 The key objective with the stress testing is to identify the key liquidity risk drivers and stress scenarios which could impair the Bank's ability to meet its future cash flow obligations as they fall due.
 The stress testing framework must be reviewed and revised on an ongoing basis, at least annually, to reflect changes in the operating environment or risk profile of the Bank.
-The stress testing, as well as any underlying documentation, is included in the annual Internal Liquidity Adequacy Assessment Process (also referred to as "ILAAP"), which is presented to and approved by the Board of Directors.
+The stress testing, as well as any underlying documentation, is included in the annual ILAAP, which is presented to and approved by the Board of Directors.